yihui/yihui.org/content/en/2017-05-18-how-do-i-find-manage-and-use-gifs.md

 ## Can you share the full collection of your GIFs?

 No.^[On one hand, I don't own these GIFs and I didn't create them.
 On the other, I want you to think more carefully when deciding whether you want to download a GIF.
-You won't value them if you are suddently given 100 GIFs that I carefully collected over the years.]
+You won't value them if you are suddenly given 100 GIFs that I carefully collected over the years.]

 ## Amusing ourselves to death